Frequently Asked Questions

 You may visit at any time between 8AM and 2AM, with last elevators going up at 1:15 AM.
 There are no fixed visiting windows or time limits.

-No. Tickets are for one-time use only.
+Only CityPASS ticket holders can return for a same-day visit without paying again.
+All other tickets are for one-time use only.
 Once you exit the Observatory you will need to buy another ticket to re-enter.

 Tickets are non-refundable.

 The Main Deck is a large outdoor observatory on the 86th floor.
 The Top Deck is more intimate, and inside a climate-controlled gallery on the 102nd floor.
 Both offer panoramic views of the city and great opportunities for taking photographs or just gazing at the sights.
 You can buy a ticket to just the Main Deck, or you can get a combination ticket that covers both decks.
 The 102nd floor Top Deck can only be visited in conjunction with the Main Deck.